Portrait Photograph of Stephen Kantrowitz

 Talks:

-How the Ho-Chunk Resisted Removal
+How the Ho-Chunk Thwarted Removal

 More Than Freedom: African American Citizenship in the Nineteenth Century United States